giraphics/mapbox-babylon-js/README.md

-# Babylon.js and WebGL2 Mixing
+# Babylon.js and Mapbox

-This demo render babylon scene on top of exising webgl2 based on small implementation to test the babylon working of Baylon JS with external webgl2 context.
+This render babylon scene on top of exising webgl2 based mapbox.

 ## Getting started